Ethern-Myth/c-em-env/README.md

 - It provides dynamic access to these values using C#'s dynamic feature.
 - Error handling is included for cases where keys are null, whitespace, or not found in the configuration settings.

-### Dynamic Variable

-This C# class, `Variable`, represents a dynamic variable that retrieves values from environment variables and configuration settings.
-It offers dynamic access to these values through the `AsDynamic()` method and dynamic property access.

 #### Features

 - Retrieve values from environment variables and configuration settings dynamically.